Georgia reports new cases of coronavirus

 By Tamilla Mammadova – Trend:

-Three new cases of coronavirus have been revealed in Georgia in the last 24 hours, bringing the total number of infected people to 946, Trend reports citing Georgian media.
+Five new cases of coronavirus have been revealed in Georgia in the last 24 hours, bringing the total number of infected people to 958, Trend reports citing Georgian media.

 "We are keeping the situation under full control for now.
 If we stick to the recommendations and act as we acted in previous months, there will be no sharp increase in coronavirus cases.
 Moreover, Georgia may avoid the second wave of the virus,” Head of Georgia’s National Center for Disease Control Amiran Gamkrelidze said earlier.